jameshu88/a1100K/README.md

 ### Current Highlight: De-Bruijn Tool for Arduino & Flipper Zero

-This tool is a **Frequency Capturer and De-Bruijn Sequence Generator for Brute-Forcing & Replay Attacks on Cool Platforms** like Arduino and Flipper Zero.
+This tool is a **Frequency Capturer and De-Bruijn Sequence Generator for Brute-Forcing & Replay Attacks on Cool Platforms** like Arduino and the Flipper Zero.
 It enables frequency analysis, capturing, and brute-forcing through the efficient use of De-Bruijn sequences, perfect for exploring how everyday wireless devices might be compromised.

 So far, this tool has been implemented on both the **Flipper Zero** and **Arduino** platforms.
 Feel free to check it out!